piquet8/exp_ass2/README.md

 ```
 roslaunch exp_ass2 final.launch
 ```
-*SUGGESTION: For a cleaner terminal with no warning messages I suggest you to try to use this command to launch*
+*SUGGESTION: For a cleaner terminal with no warning messages I suggest you to try to use this command to launch:*
 ```
 roslaunch exp_ass2 final.launch 2>/dev/null
 ```